-In a forgotten Mexico Tita and Pedro fall in love, but are forbidden to marry.
-Mama Elena sees Tita's role as her caretaker for life - no youngest daughter has ever married and her daughter will not be the first to break tradition.
-Tita's heart breaks when her mother instead offers to Pedro her other daughter, and he accepts.
-Now they live in the same house, and Mama Elena cannot forbid their love as she did their marriage.
+In a forgotten Mexico village Tita and Pedro fall in love, but their marriage is forbidden as to traditions.
+Mother Elena sees Tita's role as her caretaker for life - no youngest daughter has ever married and her daughter will not be the first to break tradition.
+Tita's heart breaks when her mother offers Pedro her sister instead of her, and he accepted it just to live near Tita- he says.
+Now they live in the same house, and mother Elena cannot forbid their love as she did their marriage.
 Written by

 This is a wonderful, fanciful and very erotic movie.
 It is a rare film that is as good as the book on which it is based.
 It was a wise decision to have Laura Esquivel, the author of the book, write the screenplay.
 The story contains so much fantasy, I thought it might be very difficult to translate it sucessfully to the screen, but the results are superb.

 The scene in which Tita's sister is so aroused after eating Tita's Rose Petal soup that she literally burns down their outdoor shower from her body heat and then runs naked across the plain only to be scooped up and carried away on horseback by a bandit is one of the sexiest moments ever put on film.

 This movie is not for everyone, but if you enjoy erotic (but NOT pornographic) fantasy, try "Like Water for Chocolate"!

 27 of 33 people found this review helpful.